 Design for a new net-zero-energy house including an airtight and superinsulated enclosure, heat recovery ventilation, and photovoltaic array.
 Exposed beams in double height living room ceiling.
 Detached Accessory Dwelling Unit (DADU) wrapped in weathering steel with spiral stair inside.
 Under construction, and is expected to be completed in summer 2018.

-This water front home with lake views and covered decks off every major room is targeting Passive House certification.
+This water front home with lake views and covered decks off every major room is precertified as a Passive House.
 The project team applied best practices for energy efficiency, including superinsulation, extreme air tightness, triple glazed windows, radiant floor heating, heat pump mechanical systems, and a Heat Recovery Ventilator.
-Under construction, expected to be complete in summer 2018.
+Under construction, expected to be complete in autumn 2018.

 Tenant improvement for a microbrewery and taphouse in a 3600 ft2 existing building in Ballard.
 A local favorite for its tasty brews, laid back atmosphere, and large beer garden.

 Riffing on the owner's established mid century theme, VELOCIPEDE designed the service bar, seating and equipment layout, interior materials and lighting, and obtained their building permit.

 New Passive House on a hilltop in Carnation, WA.
 Three bedrooms, two baths with an attached 4 car garage.
 The form and aesthetics are inspired by rural barns which provide for an efficient building envelope to achieve the Passive House standard.
 This project was built by the homeowners themselves over the course of 5 years.

 Energy use reduction is achieved through super insulation, triple glazed windows, Heat Recovery Ventilator, solar hot water, and PV panels.
 The 8,800 gallon rainwater tank collects water from the roof to supply 100% of potable uses inside the house, the first house in King County to do so.
 Low toxicity materials were used throughout the building, most lumber is certified FSC, and the building is a Certified Passivhaus by PHIUS+.